-SUBJECT: Report from the Director, Department of Health and Human Services, providing 2021
+SUBJECT: Report from the Director, Department of Health and Human Services, providing 2021 budget information requested by the Finance Committee

 Background

 During the hearing on the 2021 County Executive's Recommended Budget for the Department of Health and Human Services (DHHS) on October 15, members of the Finance Committee requested additional information.
 This report has been submitted in response to this request.